mpruna/COVID-19_Interactive/README.md

 ### Possible improvements/ToDos

 Split Jupyter-Notebooks into **EDA/Trend Analysis(Arima/FbPhrophet)**.
-The split made to improve readability and separation of scope:
+The split  is made to improve readability and separation of scope:

 * Exploratory Data Analysis
 * Forecast